 Boomerang is a free, intuitive Gmail plug-in is essential for anyone who spends a lot of time emailing and who relies on timely responses.
 I work in digital content and spend a lot of time writing to editors and attempting to compile unique and engaging pitches.
 However, if my emails are landing on the recipient’s blind side, all that time I have spent is completely wasted.
 Boomerang allows you to target and schedule your emails at specific times; you can also program it to tell you if you don’t receive a response within a specified time-frame.

 Google blows my mind.
-It is, in my opinion, the best thing that has happened to digital communications since dial up was replaced by wireless networks.
+It is, in my opinion, the best thing that’s happened to digital communications since dial-up was replaced by wireless networks.
 Aside from the obvious search, locate and browse functions, the additional software and plugins make life so much easier.
-Google is a startup’s best friend and is a toolbox in and of itself, providing a plethora of useful instruments, including Drive, Documents, Spreadsheets, Hangout, Search, Chat, Calendar and the almighty Gmail.
+Google is a start-up’s best friend – it’s a toolbox in and of itself, providing a plethora of useful instruments including Drive, Documents, Spreadsheets, Hangout, Search, Chat, Calendar and the almighty Gmail.

 Hootsuite community management tool allows you to effectively oversee all social media accounts relating to your business – including Twitter, Facebook, Google+ and LinkedIn – all under one log in.
 You can schedule hundreds of posts at once and use the social analytics tools to effectively plan your social media strategy.
 Scheduling Tweets also allows you to experiment with the effectiveness of content posted outside working hours.
 TweetDeck is also great for managing several Twitter accounts at once, although it doesn’t provide a full social media overview.

-The copyright laws are too often overlooked on digital platforms and you could too easily find yourself in a spot of bother through using an image without the right to do so.
+The copyright laws are often too overlooked on digital platforms and you could too easily find yourself in a spot of bother through using an image without the right to do so.
 Flickr creative commons search, found through the advanced search option, filters only images that have been tagged as available for commercial use.